 requests to move to another facility.

-If a member exhibits behavior that threatens the health or safety of others or himself, or his needs exceed the licensed capability of the facility, the provider's written notice must explain the situation and the reasons the member is no longer appropriate for the services.
+If a member exhibits behavior that threatens the health or safety of himself or herself or others, or the member’s needs exceed the licensed capability of the facility, the provider's written notice must explain the situation and the reasons the member is no longer appropriate for the services.
 With the concurrence of the MCO, discharge can be as soon as practical when:

 the health or safety of individuals in the facility would be endangered if the member would remain in the facility; or

-the member's medical needs escalate beyond the capability of the facility to meet his/her needs.
+the member's medical needs escalate beyond the capability of the facility to meet the member’s needs.
 For example, the member's mental condition may deteriorate to the point that involuntary commitment to a mental institution is necessary.

 7252 Member Documentation